MorsGames/wInputAPIReference/README.md

 - Easy input remapping.
 - Detecting double and long presses.
 - Detecting the hold time and the last pressed action.
-- Mapping analog sticks as digital input.
+- Mapping analog sticks as digital inputs.
 - Getting the input name as a string.
 - Input recording and playback.
 ...and more!